OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 The most common commands used in Octopus are:

-- Info: this will generate a list of all the scripts found and their state in relation to the database being deployed.
+- `info`: this will generate a list of all the scripts found and their state in relation to the database being deployed.
 The info command is ideal when using the community edition, and you need to list out all the scripts that will be run on the database.

 ![using info to list pending scripts](community-info-list-pending-files.png)

-- Migrate Dry Run: this will generate a file containing all the pending SQL scripts, and it will be saved as an artifact a DBA can download and review.
+- `migrate dry run`: this will generate a file containing all the pending SQL scripts, and it will be saved as an artifact a DBA can download and review.
 This is preferred over `info` but is only supported when you supply a Flyway license key.

 ![migrate dry run file generated as an artifact](dry-run-report-as-artifact.png)

-- Migrate: this will take all the SQL scripts and JAR files found in the package and run them on the target database.
+- `migrate`: this will take all the SQL scripts and JAR files in the package and run them on the target database.
 This is the command that does the actual work.

 ![migrate command in action](migrate-command-in-action.png)